 - The college supports a Rapid Prototyping Center, which is the home of state-of-the-art equipment that allows students to create communication aids for their work.
 Using CAD (computer-aided design) models, students are able to create physical models using three basic methods: 3-D printing, large format laser-cutting and CNC (computer numeric control) devices.

-For applicants whose native language is not English a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) or an IELTS score of at least 7 is common and is typically our minimum.
-The campus minimums of 80 on the TOEFL and 6.5 on the IELTS are strict requirements set by the Graduate School.
-Applications with scores below the campus minimums will not reach the PhD in Architecture admissions committee for review.
-Students whose scores are above the campus minimum but below the PhD in Architecture Program standards, or students whose English writing or speaking ability does not meet program expectations will be considered on a case-by-case basis, however they must agree to take graduate-level ELS coursework and possibly other courses as a condition of acceptance.
+For applicants whose native language is not English, a TOEFL (Test of English as a Foreign Language) score of at least 100 iBT (600 paper) or an IELTS score of at least 7.0 is common and is typically our minimum.
+The university requires minimum scores of 80 on the TOEFL and 6.5 on the IELTS.
+Applicants with scores below the campus minimums will not reach the Ph.D. in Architecture admissions committee for review.
+Students whose scores are above the campus minimum but below the Ph.D. in Architecture Program standards, or students whose English writing or speaking ability does not meet program expectations, will be considered on a case-by-case basis, however, they must agree to take graduate-level ELS coursework and possibly other courses as a condition of acceptance.

-The application process begins with an online application to the Graduate School.
+The application process begins with an online UC Graduate Application.
 Supplemental materials are to be submitted online through the application process.

 New students are admitted for the fall semester.
 We will notify successful candidates by April 15.
 An offer of admission may be withdrawn if a candidate does not accept within six weeks of our offer.